The newly refurbished Café Qua... read more

 Can anyone donate eggs?

-There are certain criteria we apply before we will consider a woman for egg donation.
+There are certain criteria we apply before we consider a woman for egg donation.
 The woman donating eggs should normally be

 - less than 35 years of age